Looking for a PS5? Here’s where to get one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock - live: Currys, Game and Smyths could restock consoles soon – what to know
+PS5 stock UK - live: Today’s console restock updates plus PSVR 2 headset news

-Follow live for the latest stock updates from Very, Argos, AO and more
+Follow live for the latest stock updates from Game, Argos, Smyths and more

-We’re now in 2022, and somehow the PlayStation 5 (PS5), which launched in November 2020, is still difficult to buy in the UK, both online and in-store.
-Supply problems and a worldwide semiconductor shortage sparked by the coronavirus pandemic have caused the production of the Sony games console to slow to a crawl.
+We’re now in 2022, and somehow the PlayStation 5 (PS5), which launched over a year ago in November 2020, is still difficult to buy in the UK, both online and in-store.
+Supply problems and a worldwide chip shortage sparked by the coronavirus pandemic have caused the production of the Sony games console to slow to a crawl.

 But if it’s your New Year’s resolution to finally get your hands on one, fear not, because the IndyBest team is here to help.
 December was the best month for restocks on record, with several restocks taking place at Smyths Toys, Currys, PlayStation Direct, ShopTo, Very, Littlewoods, Game, Studio, Argos, EE, BT, Asda, AO, John Lewis & Partners and Amazon – although it remains to be seen if this trend will continue into January.
-Yesterday was quiet, but it was a bank holiday, so we’re giving retailers the benefits of the doubt and hoping for bigger and better things today.
+The month has so far been very quiet, with no console restocks to speak of.
+But with the Christmas break only just behind us, we’re giving retailers the benefits of the doubt and hoping for bigger and better things as January progresses.

 Our liveblog is on hand to give you the latest insight on restocks from all major UK retailers, both online and in-store, as well as providing details on rumoured releases, plus the latest PS5 games and accessories to snap up.
 Keep scrolling for the latest intel.